herneri/shell-scripts/README.md

 - **core**: Use the essential Unix system utilities like sha256sum, mkfs, mkdir, and others
 - **distro**: Use commands that are specific to a particular Unix-like system, such as package managers or other programs
 - **tool**: Use tools like git, docker, make, and others

+## Documentation

+There are a lot of scripts with many options, so listing them here isn't practical.
+You can find descriptions, options, and exit codes in the manpages located in the `docs` directory.